At Waikato Podiatry we’re big on feet

 We are fascinated by their complexity and the many ways they can trip us up (figuratively not literally!) or slow us down.

-When you visit us you’ll enjoy our relaxed but professional clinic environment, the interest we take in understanding what your feet need to do for you, and our skill in achieving goals.
+When you visit us you’ll enjoy our relaxed but professional clinic environment, the interest we take in understanding what your feet need to do for you and our skill in helping you achieve your goals.

-Since 2000 Andrew Jones has been keeping elite athletes performing at their best as well as solving many difficult health-related foot problems and injuries.
+Since 2000 Andrew Jones, the owner of Waikato Podiatry, has been keeping elite athletes performing at their best as well as solving many difficult health-related foot problems and injuries.

 Meet your team

 From an early age, I had a great love of sport, exercise and the outdoors (growing up on a sheep farm you have little choice), and the human body fascinated me.
 So it was a natural step in 1990 for me to enrol on a physical education degree at Otago University.
 After graduating I returned to my long-time holiday job of shearing sheep on a full-time basis.
 Getting paid to exercise “perfect”.

 While shearing and training for The Fletcher Marathon I developed a foot problem.
 After much consternation about who to consult someone suggested I see a podiatrist.
 “A what?”.
 It was then I started to learn about the wonderful world of Podiatry.
 What an interesting area and a great way to help people keep active as well as learning more about the human body.
 I was sold and made the big jump from sheep to feet graduating in 1998 as the top clinical and top orthotic student in my year.

 My first podiatry job was at Capital Sports’ Medicine in Wellington where I stayed for two years and in 2000 I made the decision to work for myself and purchased Waikato Podiatry Clinic.
 The rest as they say is history.